Tombstone, Arizona: Mines strike water

 The Tough Nut Mine first experienced seepage in 1880.
 In March 1881, the Sulphuret Mine struck water at 520 ft.
 A year later, in March 1882, miners in a new shaft of the Grand Central Mine hit water at 620 ft.
-The flow wasn't at first large enough to stop work, but experienced miners thought the water flow would increase, and it did.
-Soon constant pumping with a 4 in pump was insufficient.
-The silver ore deposits they sought were soon underwater.
+The flow was not at first large enough to stop work, but experienced miners thought the water flow would increase, and it did.
+Soon, constant pumping with a 4 in pump was insufficient.
+The silver ore deposits they sought were soon under water.

 Several mine managers traveled to San Francisco and met with the principal owners of the Contention Mine.
-They talked about options for draining the mines, and found the only system available for pumping water out of mines below 400 ft was the Cornish engine which had been used at the Comstock Lode in the 1870s.
+They talked about options for draining the mines, and found the only system available for pumping water out of mines below 400 ft was the Cornish engine, which had been used at the Comstock Lode in the 1870s.
 They bought and installed the huge Cornish engines in the Contention and Grand Central mines.
-By mid-February 1884, the engines were removing 576000 gal of water every twenty-four hours.
+By mid-February 1884, the engines were removing 576000 gal of water every 24 hours.
 The city merchants celebrated the continued success of mining and the transfer of funds to their businesses.
 The Contention and the Grand Central found that their pumps were draining the mining district, benefiting other mines as well, but the other companies refused to pay a proportion of the expense.

 On May 26, 1886, the Grand Central hoist and pumping plant burned.
 The fire was so intense that the metal components of the Cornish engine melted and warped.
 The headworks of the main mine shaft were also destroyed.
 Shortly afterward, the price of silver slid to 90 cents an ounce.
 The mines that remained operational laid off workers.
 Individuals who had thought about leaving Tombstone when the mine flooding started now took action.
 The price of silver briefly recovered for a while and a few mines began producing again, but never at the level reached in the early 1880s.